microsoft/live-share/docs/reference/security.md

 # Security features of Live Share

-Collaboration sessions in Visual Studio Live Share are powerful in that they allow any number of people to join in a session and collaboratively edit, debug, share terminals, and more.
-However, given this level of access, you undoubtedly will want to learn to more about the security features Live Share provides.
-This article will provide you with information about the different options you have for securing your environment and cautions for when you should and should not use certain features.
+Collaboration sessions in Visual Studio Live Share are powerful in that they allow any number of people to join in a session and collaboratively edit, debug and more.
+However, given this level of access, you undoubtedly will be interested in the security features Live Share provides.
+In this article, we'll provide some recommendations and options for securing your environment as needed.

 **As with any collaboration tool, remember that you should only share your code, content, and applications with people you trust.**

 ## Connectivity

 All connections in Visual Studio Live Share are SSH or SSL encrypted and authenticated against a central service to ensure that only those in the collaboration session can gain access to its content.
-By default, Live Share attempts a direct connection and falls back on a cloud relay if a direct connection between a given guest and the host cannot be established.
-In addition, Live Share's cloud relay does not persist any traffic routed through it and does not "snoop" the traffic in any way.
+By default, Live Share attempts a direct connection and falls back on a cloud relay if a connection between the guest and the host cannot be established.
+Note that Live Share's cloud relay does not persist any traffic routed through it and does not "snoop" the traffic in any way.

-To find out more about how to tweak these behaviors and Live Share's connectivity requirements, see the **[connectivity requirements for Live Share](connectivity.md)** article.
+To find out more about altering these behaviors and Live Share's connectivity requirements, see **[connectivity requirements for Live Share](connectivity.md)**.

 ## Invitations and join access

 Each time you start a new collaboration session, Live Share generates a **new unique identifier** that is placed in the invitation link.
-These links provide a solid, secure foundation to invite those you trust since the identifier in the link is "non-guessable" and is only **valid for the duration of a single collaboration session**.
+These links provide a solid, secure foundation to invite those you trust since the identifier in the link is "non-guessable" and is *only valid for the duration of a single collaboration session*.

 ### Removing an unexpected guest

 *This section describes an experimental feature.*

-> **To enable:** VS Code: Set "liveshare.features":"experimental" in settings.json.
-VS: Set Tools > Options > Live Share > Features to Experimental.
+> **To enable:** VS Code: Add "liveshare.features":"experimental" to settings.json.
+VS: Set Tools > Options > Live Share > Features to
+"Experimental".

 As a host, you are also notified whenever a guest joins the collaboration session and the fact that each participant needs to sign in using an existing Microsoft work or school account (AAD), personal Microsoft account, or a GitHub account means that you can feel confident that the person who has joined is in fact who they say they are.